What is the Fetal Medicine Unit

 In our clinics we:

-- scan women at high risk of a fetal abnormality
+- scan pregnancies at high chance of a fetal abnormality

-- confirm the diagnosis of fetal abnormalities, when present
+- confirm the diagnosis of a fetal anomaly or condition - when present

 - provide detailed information about the diagnosis and likely outcome

 - offer a range of diagnostic tests to help make a diagnosis and inform decision making

 - liaise with, and refer to, other specialists, when needed

 - advise couples of their choices and provide ongoing support during the pregnancy and afterwards, where appropriate